VW NOX reduction

 The nitrogen oxides are converted in the DeNOX catalyst using an organic matter that is a synthetically produced aqueous solution that contains 32.5% urea, known as AdBlue.
-The AdBlue tank is a four and a half gallon auxiliary tank located under the spare tire.
+The AdBlue tank is a four-and-a-half gallon auxiliary tank located under the spare tire.
 The urea-based solution is continuously sprayed upstream into the exhaust gas stream.
-It is metered according to the mass flow rate of the
+It is metered according to the mass flow rate of the exhaust gas.

-exhaust gas.
 The exhaust gas changes depending on the driver.
 This means the urea will be used differently depending on how you drive.
 VW says the urea should last 6,000-10,000 miles.
-The AdBlue additive is nontoxic, odorless and biodegradable.
+The AdBlue additive is non-toxic, odorless, and biodegradable.

-The Touareg V6 TDI Clean Diesel is powered by a 3.0 liter, turbocharged six cylinder engine that produces 225 horsepower and 407 lbs-ft. of torque.
-The V6 gasoline Touareg FSI gets 280 horespower and 265 lbs.-ft of torque.
+The Touareg V6 TDI Clean Diesel is powered by a 3.0 liter, turbocharged six-cylinder engine that produces 225 horsepower and 407 lb-ft. of torque.
+The V6 gasoline Touareg FSI gets 280 horsepower and 265 lbs.-ft of torque.
 The 2009 VW Touareg meets Tier 2, Bin 5/ULEV II standards and will be available for sale in all 50 states in the Spring of 2009.

 Preliminary fuel economy for the 2009 VW Touareg is 18 city/25 highway, with a combined 20 mpg.
 The 2009 VW Touareg gasoline FSI gets 14 city/20 highway, with a combined 16 mpg.
 When I drove the gasoline car I got the EPA figures.
 When I drove the VW Touareg TDI diesel I got 24 mpg combined, 4 miles greater than what the EPA says I should have gotten.